squid-cache/squid-cache.github.io/Features/Authentication.rst

 == How do I prevent Authentication Loops? ==

-Another more subtle version os the above login looping happens when the loop is triggered by a group check rather than a username check.
+Another more subtle version of the above login looping happens when the loop is triggered by a group check rather than a username check.

 Assume that you use LDAP group lookups and want to deny access based on an LDAP group (e.g. only members of a certain LDAP group are allowed to reach certain web sites).
 In this case you may trigger re-authentication although you don't intend to.
 This config is likely wrong for you: